 - 1. The next household on the waiting list being transferred to a different unit because no one in the household requires the accessibility features of the unit in which they are currently living - 2.
 The next household on the waiting list requesting a unit transfer based on a verified need for a reasonable accommodation - 3.
 The next household on the waiting list requesting a unit transfer based on a verified medical need - 4.
 The next household on the waiting list requesting a unit transfer to a different size unit based on a change in household size and/or composition - 5.
-The next adult household member requesting a separate unit (household split) (Certain requirements apply See Split-Household Policy) - 6.
-The next resident on the waiting list requesting a unit transfer no medical need or reasonable accommodation (Certain requirements apply See Unit Transfer Policy) - 7.
+The next adult household member requesting a separate unit due to an approved VAWA split transfer request.
+(Certain requirements apply See VAWA Appendix) - 6.
+The next adult household member requesting a separate unit (household split) (Certain requirements apply See Split-Household Policy) - 7.
+The next resident on the waiting list requesting a unit transfer no medical need or reasonable accommodation (Certain requirements apply See Unit Transfer Policy) - 8.
 The next applicant household on the waiting list